SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Everyone, my seniors, my batchmates, my juniors, who I've met along the journey and gave me insight into how things work in the debate world.

-And you, dear reader, for having the care to even open this link.
+And you, dear reader, for believing in the weight of my words enough to read this.

 _I also credit Google Gemini for informing me when my sentences didn't have the tone I intended, and also for giving me appropriate replacements for words and phrases when I asked for them._